 Moving can be an arduous process.
-However, moving from one state to another can be time-consuming, difficult, costly, and even dangerous if not done in a planned manner.
-For instance, as I have learned moving multiple times from state to nearby state, it is important to take into considerations such simple things as the distance between gas stations.
-However, as I have also moved across the country more than a few times, I have also learned–sometimes the hard way – that is important to consider such things as time zones, laws on gun transportation, and temperature zones.
+However, moving long distance from one state to another can be time-consuming, difficult, costly, and even dangerous if not done in a planned manner.
+For instance, as I have learned moving multiple times from state to nearby state, it is important to take into considerations such simple things as the distance between gas stations and proper storage of belongings while in transit.
+However, as I have also moved across the country more than a few times, I have also learned--sometimes the hard way - that is important to consider such things as time zones, laws on gun transportation, and temperature zones.

 In fact, I have found that long distance moves are much more enjoyable if I follow strategies in four broad categories.